 Bangert, Danneka M. Halverson, & Lizbeth H. Finestack, published in American Journal

 - Does Animation Facilitate Understanding of Graphic Symbols Representing Verbs

 in Children With Autism Spectrum Disorder? by Ralf W. Schlosser, Kris L. Brock,

 Rajinder Koul, Howard Shane, & Suzanne Flynn, published in Journal of Speech,

 View author disclosures.

-This course is part of the Children With Autism Spectrum Disorder Learning Path.
+This course is part of Key Courses on Children With Autism Spectrum Disorder.

 Self-assessment—Think about what you learned and report on the Completion Form how you will use your new knowledge.

 To earn continuing education credit, you must complete the learning assessment by the end date below.

 This course is offered for 0.7 ASHA CEUs (Intermediate level, Professional area).